Insurance Guide

 Lost Wages

 Employees unable to work due to injury often face financial strain.
-Workers comp provides partial wage replacement, helping injured workers and their families stay afloat.
+Workers' comp provides partial wage replacement, helping injured workers and their families stay afloat.

 Disability and Rehabilitation

 Severe injuries may require long-term care or retraining.
-Construction workers comp can cover disability benefits and rehabilitation programs, ensuring injured employees can return to work when ready.
+Construction workers' comp can cover disability benefits and rehabilitation programs, ensuring injured employees can return to work when ready.

 Death Benefits